sitraka-/comic-fables/README.md

 **Examples**:
 - A **passport control device** might reveal issues of surveillance and freedom of movement, raising questions about who is granted access in this environment.
-- A **geopolitical tool** could expose power imbalances related to the distribution of resources, reflecting how certain groups or areas are marginalised.
+- A **territorial marker** could expose power imbalances related to the distribution of resources, reflecting how certain groups or areas are marginalised.

 The "lesson" of the critical fable comes through **how the object functions in its world**, rather than through explicit storytelling or moralising.